computefoundation/gnu-linux-shell-scripting.packaged-solutions/web_management/url_parsing_and_opening/openurl/README.md

 ### 1. An alias

-Open Wikipedia with alias "wiki" (aliases the Wikipedia search URL).
+Open Wikipedia with alias "wiki."

 ```bash
 openurl wiki